mnemnion/JLpeg.jl/docs/src/index.md

 variable names to build up more complex patterns, this doesn't allow for recursion, which is essential for matching many strings of interest, perhaps most.

-For this purpose, we have rules, which are simply named patterns.
+For this purpose, we have rules, which are simply patterns with a name.
 A rule with no references to another rule within it may be used for matching directly, while those with such references (including a reference to itself) must be composed into grammars.

 As is the PEG convention, a rule reduction uses the left arrow `←`, which you can